Do you really need to walk 10,000 steps a day?

 Remember, creatine supplements are only effective when taken in addition to natural sources of creatine.
 We get a large portion of creatine through the foods we eat.

-Since creatine is mostly found in animal protein, people who follow a plant-based diet can instead aim to consume foods that are rich in amino acids, as these in turn help our bodies to synthesise creatine.
+- Since creatine is mostly found in animal protein, people who follow a plant-based diet can instead aim to consume foods that are rich in amino acids, as these help our bodies to synthesise creatine.